tmu/Alamofire/README.md

 Alamofire is an HTTP networking library written in Swift, from the [creator](https://github.com/mattt) of [AFNetworking](https://github.com/afnetworking/afnetworking).

+## Note: Xcode 6.3 Beta and Swift 1.2 support

+This is a temporary branch by @tmu to support Alamofire on Xcode 6.3 Beta and Swift 1.2.
+It fixes compilation errors and warnings.
+It is based on the 1.1.4 version of Alamofire.

+To use it on your project, replace Alamofire pod definition in your Podfile with

+    pod 'Alamofire', :git => 'https://github.com/tmu/Alamofire.git', :branch => 'xcode6.3-fixes'

 ## Features

 - [x] Chainable Request / Response methods